-6.2.1 Every semester, a student representative is elected from each class group by the students.
+- 6.2.1 Every semester, a student representative is elected from each class group by the students.

-- 6.2.2 The student representatives have the responsibility of communicating their group concerns to the Director of Studies/Programme Managers, and to attend and represent their group in the Course Committee Meetings (Academic and non-academic) held twice a semester.
+- 6.2.2 Student representatives have the responsibility of communicating their group concerns to the Director of Studies/Programme Managers, and to attend and represent their group in the Course Committee Meetings (Academic and non-academic) held twice a semester.
+The meeting details are communicated to Class Representatives by email.

-- 6.2.3 They must represent the group at Course Committee meetings where student problems and issues are discussed.
-Information about such meetings will be publicised in advance of the student notice boards.

-- 6.2.4 The Course Committee Meeting is a forum for discussing issues relating to:
+- 6.2.3 The Course Committee Meeting is a forum for discussing issues relating to:

-- Academic Issues;
+- Academic issues;

 - Library facilities;

 - Infrastructure problems;

 - Any issues of general concern to students.

-6.3 STUDENT COMPLAINTS FOR NON ACADEMIC ISSUES
+6.3 STUDENT COMPLAINTS FOR NON-ACADEMIC ISSUES